flynx/argv.js/README.md

 	&& parser()
 ```

-This will already create a script that can respond to `-help` and freinds.
+This script already knows how to respond to `-help` and friends.

 ```shell
 $ ./bare.js --help